Raya679/Healthcare-Chatbot/README.md

 1. Training the model on a larger dataset provided we have access to local GPU for more accurate results
 2. Creating a proper user-friendly interface.
 3. Providing contact information of appropriate specialists for consultancy.
+4. Adding the feature to take images as input(for dermatological reasons)

 ## Contributors
 * [Anushka Yadav](https://github.com/2412anushka)